seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Showing the bracelet*

 Be pale: I beg but leave to air this jewel; see!
-And now ’tis up again: it must be married
+And now 'tis up again: it must be married
-To that your diamond; I’ll keep them.
+To that your diamond; I'll keep them.

 **POSTHUMUS LEONATUS**
 Jove!